Vale Park, South Australia: History

 Many of the streets today bear the names of people associated with the history of the area.
-Hamilton Street is named after original landowner Robert Hamilton Stanley Tonkin (5 June 1911 – 19 February 1986), a former carpenter, and his wife Joyce (26 November 1916 – 18 January 2007) farmed flowers (long-stem carnation and hyrdrangea), using them for events, as well as almonds.
+Hamilton Street is named after original landowner Robert Hamilton.
+Stanley Tonkin (5 June 1911 – 19 February 1986), a former carpenter, and his wife Joyce (26 November 1916 – 18 January 2007) farmed flowers (long-stem carnation and hyrdrangea), using them for events, as well as almonds.
 William Chase, a leathermaker (20 October 1873 – 17 June 1956) and his wife Eva (15 September 1876 – 24 September 1962) also grew almond trees.
-Redford Clisby (29 July 1867 – 1 February 1957) was a carpenter and joinery owner in Gilberton.
+Redford Clisby (29 July 1867 – 1 February 1957) was a carpenter and joinery owner in Gilberton; he married Esther Davey (11 November 1873 – 16 August 1977) in 1894.
+Their househould was a bustling one; they owned a sewing machine and a piano, and Redford often sat around the piano singing hymns, while Esther, a seamstress, practised dressmaking.
+Redford was a popular local figure, who was often encouraged to run for public office and organisational administration roles, but always refused, instead wanting to focus on his family.
+Their seven children were all born at home, and Esther lived until the age of 103; though she accepted the progress of the area, she often said that 'she had been born too soon.'
 Edward Washington (11 January 1923 – 24 December 1984) was another market gardener in the area, and the family house still stands on Wallace Street.
-George Hutton Barnard (26 October 1806 – 11 August 1867) was a local pioneering scholar and musician.
+George Hutton Barnard (26 October 1806 – 11 August 1867) was a local pioneering scholar and musician, who at one point (~1837, 39) worked as Deputy Registrar at the Colonial Secretary's Office.
+He owned a homestead (Bardini Estate) near modern-day Bardini Street and Creswell Court in Gilberton.
+The property, at various times, contained vineyards, almond groves, and olive groves, from with Barnard's son attempted to begin an olive oil business.
 The Harris family owned Willow Bend, and cultivated a large almond field and fruit collection; one of the patriarch's daughters married Hugh Wallace (13 September 1897 – 1 December 1970).
 The Harris family house is heritage listed and lies on Ilford Street.
 The Webster family owned dairy-cattle fields, horse trotting tracks and a pony club.
 The Stewart family were market gardeners on the banks of the Torrens.